Mounjaro Side Effects

 Mounjaro is considered safe for most patients who use it to treat Type 2 diabetes.
 Its FDA approval for this purpose indicates that its benefits outweigh the potential risks.

-Even though Mounjaro may be generally safe for weight loss in overweight or obese individuals, it may cause malnutrition or muscle loss in average-weight or underweight individuals.
+Even though Mounjaro may be generally safe for weight loss in overweight or obese individuals, it may cause malnutrition or muscle loss in average-weight or underweight people.
 Off-label use may increase risks.
 Eli Lilly and the experts Drugwatch talked to recommend avoiding Mounjaro for off-label use.
 Zepbound (tirzepatide), another Eli Lilly product, is FDA-approved for weight loss.

 Discuss side effects with a doctor before taking Mounjaro and notify them if you experience any after starting tirzepatide treatment.